 The unfortunate truth is that many people accused of money laundering crimes were unwittingly involved, either through being schemed or by the nature of their work.
 Regardless of intent, if convicted you can face severe punishment including imprisonment and steep fines of up to $500,000 or twice the amount of the illicit funds.

-By understanding how these schemes work, you can look out for the warning signs to protect yourself or your business from falling into the legal trappings of a money laundering scheme.
+By understanding how these schemes work, you can look out for the warning signs to protect yourself or your business from falling into a money laundering trap.

 What is money laundering?